 No one in finance, supply chain, marketing, etc. would ever propose a solution in their area without a plethora of charts, graphs, and data to support it, but HR is known to all too frequently rely instead on trust and relationships.
 People costs often approach 60 percent of corporate variable costs, so it makes sense to manage such a large cost item analytically.

-Another major problem in HR is its traditional reliance on relationships.
+Another major HR challenge of 2022 is its traditional reliance on relationships.
 Relationships are the antithesis of analytical decision-making.
 The decision-making “currency” for most business decisions has long been data, but up until now, HR has relied on a different currency: that of building relationships.

 Is Talent Acquisition a Strategic Business Partner to Companies?